JivkoSp/Drahten/TopicArticleService.Tests.EndToEnd/Sync/_README.txt

 ---------------------------------------------------------------
 About the Register_ArticleCommentDislike_Endpoint_Should_Add_ArticleCommentDislike_With_Given_ArticleCommentId_And_UserId_To_The_Database(...) method:
 ------------
-The time comaprison of the objects addArticleCommentDislikeCommand and articleCommentDislike is NOT done like this: articleCommentDislike.DateTime.ShouldBe(addArticleCommentDislikeCommand.DateTime);
+The time comparison of the objects addArticleCommentDislikeCommand and articleCommentDislike is NOT done like this: articleCommentDislike.DateTime.ShouldBe(addArticleCommentDislikeCommand.DateTime);
 This is because of the reasons mentioned in the section - **** PostgreSQL **** in this document.
 ---------------------------------------------------------------